Use it or Lose it: Pick the right ISA as the deadline approaches

 A growing band of canny investors are joining the almost 1000-strong ‘ISA Millionaire’s Club’ having transferred in their PEP and TESSA assets; Fidelity International recently estimated that it would now be possible for those subscribing to the max and achieving 7% investment return, to amass a seven figure pot in just 22 years.

-Soaring markets have seen the number of ISA millionaires increase rapidly in the last year with Hargreaves Lansdown having more than one hundred and Barclays 154 – an increase of 50% in a year.
+Soaring markets have seen the number of ISA millionaires increase rapidly with Hargreaves Lansdown having more than one hundred and Barclays 154.

 Albeit that investing £20,000 a year would be something of a stretch for those on the national average wage of £27,531, it makes for good headlines and provides a benchmark for the savvy investor – ‘ISA Investing – Join the Club’.